nodejs/node/doc/api/esm.md

 * No default extensions
 * No folder mains
 * Bare specifier package resolution lookup through node\_modules
+* Does not fail on unknown extensions or protocols

 ### Resolver algorithm

 The algorithm to load an ES module specifier is given through the **ESM\_RESOLVE** method below.
 It returns the resolved URL for a module specifier relative to a parentURL.

+The algorithm does not determine whether the resolved URL protocol can be loaded by Node.js, because other loaders may be able to load it.
+The default loader _does_ fail if it was asked to load a URL that has an unsuppported protocol.

 The algorithm to determine the module format of a resolved URL is provided by **ESM\_FORMAT**, which returns the unique module